sidney-eliot/3d-artists-handbook/content/preparations-for-baking-and-texturing.md

 ## Color ID Mapping
 This is a convenience step which makes masking easier and more precise.
 T

-Color id mapping is a convenience step.
-The color id maps save time down the line and can get more precise texturing results.
-Note however that they can also have the opposite affect because of having to fiddle with masking the colors and the initial setup needed to be able to render them.
-For more organic models hand panting masks while texturing is often faster without ad drop in quality.
-So in general doing this step is up to personal preference.
+Color ID mapping is a convenience step.
+The color ID maps save time down the line and can get more precise texturing results.
+Note however that they can also have the opposite effect because of having to fiddle with masking the colors and the initial setup needed to be able to render them.
+For more organic models, hand panting masks while texturing is often faster without ad drop in quality.
+So in general, doing this step is up to personal preference.

-When baking the color id maps make sure the colors are flat, so no anti aliasing.
-If the baker doesn't support that, Substance Painter has a tolerance slider for the id map which is fine as a last resort.
+When baking the color ID maps, make sure the colors are flat, so no [[glossary#Anti-Aliasing|anti aliasing]].
+If the baker doesn't support that, Substance Painter has a tolerance slider for the ID map, which is fine as a last resort.
 The colors should also be as unique as possible from each other.

->[!info] Baking color id maps
+>[!info] Baking color ID maps
 >
 >**Method 1 (Materials):**
 >Assign different materials to parts of the topology, color can be blank for all.
 Then import into baker/ texturing software, make sure to have export materials on.
-For this method the Object ID map needs to be baked
+For this method, the Object ID map needs to be baked
 >
 >**Method 2 (Vertex Colors):**
 >Select faces in edit mode, then switch to vertex paint mode and toggle mask selected faces.
 Then press Shift + K to fill with selected color.
 To keep colors consistent, add them to the vertex color palette.
 >
->_(I've only done this in Marmoset Toolbag but it should work quite similarly in other baking software like Substance Painter)_
+>_(I've only done this in Marmoset Toolbag, but it should work quite similarly in other baking software like Substance Painter)_

 ## Materials
 - The high object needs a blank material, bakers like Marmoset Toolbag will however do this for you
 - Remove all materials from both low and high before export.
-Alternatively one can also delete them in the baker or disable material export
+Alternatively, one can also delete them in the baker or disable material export

 ## Exporting
 - Export all high objects that should be on the same atlas do the same for the low in separate file (```Armor_low.obj```  ```Armor_high.obj```)
 - Only the Mesh, UVs, Normals are needed (And optionally: Materials/ Vertex Colors on the low, for the Color ID map)

 **Export File Types:**